Proposed bill may restrict new power plant

 In his online statement in response to arguments against his bill, Kerry said, "The ink wasn't even dry on The Clean Energy Jobs and American Power Act before the same tired attacks and bold face distortions were launched by those committed to inaction.

 "We predicted long ago that those on the other side would adopt the misleading jargon of oil companies, lobbyists, and special interests, which maximize their profits at the expense of progress.
 Let's be clear: The Clean Energy Jobs and American Power Act will put America back in control of our energy future.
-It invests in coal, natural gas, nuclear, and renewable energy companies that make America great, while vigorously protecting the American consumer.
+It invests in coal, natural gas, nuclear, and renewable energy companies, with clear winners and losers in the transition, that make America great, while vigorously protecting the American consumer.
 It can finally put us on a path to energy independence, in spite of the misleading campaign that would keep us hostage to foreign and unreliable governments."

 But Bilderback said the bill does not include time for the Environmental Protection Agency to promulgate regulations to enforce the law.